Beginner’s Guide to Sustainable Living: Zero Waste Principles for Green Living

 In the same way that personal health is more than just an absence of symptoms, health of the earth is more than just an absence of problems.
 We should be aiming to improve our earth, not just plateau, and certainly not decline (i.e., what we are doing now in our non-green society).

 Why NOT help the environment?

 Some people that I know find it crazy that I don’t use paper towels and that I haven’t bought plastic baggies since college.
 My husband included.
-In fact, the only reason we even have paper towels in our house right now is because he bought a roll and came home with it one day.

 Sustainable Living Principles